Schreiber Furniture

 Schreiber was a brand of fitted kitchen and furniture operating in the United Kingdom.

 Started in 1957 by Chaim Schreiber to make furniture, Schreiber became an extremely successful brand in furniture from the 1960s to the early 1970s, challenging both Harris Lebus and Gomme for domination.
 In the 1970s it became vertically integrated by opening its own furniture centres.
 The company merged with GEC in the 1970s.
-Schreiber was later bought out by the MFI Group, and on MFI's bankruptcy in 2008, the brand rights were bought by the Home Retail Group in 2009.
+Schreiber was later bought out by the MFI, and on MFI's bankruptcy in 2008, the brand rights were bought by the Home Retail Group in 2009.
 In 2016, the Home Retail Group was purchased by the UK retailer Sainsbury's, who quietly dropped the Schreiber brand the following year in 2017.

 History

 Early years

 In 1957, Chaim Schreiber, a Polish refugee immigrant who made radio cabinets for Dansette and other larger electrical manufacturers, bought the bankrupt furniture business Lubetkin and re-branded it under his own name, Schreiber.